 Pricing shown is valid for reservations made by 4pm the day before the requested trip date.
-Walk-Ins and late reservations made after 4pm the previous day are welcome but subject to availability and surcharges as described below.
+Walk-ins and late reservations made after 4pm the previous day are welcome but subject to availability and surcharges as described below.
 Pricing is subject to change without notice and current pricing may not be reflected in the Trip Descriptions below.
 Current pricing is always reflected in our Reservations section.

 **Though we are open from the first of April through the end of October, the Schedules shown are for the period May 21st through Labor Day weekend.
 Early and late season schedules vary.
 Please confirm availability at least 2 days in advance during early and late season.

 Rusty Oar - Canoes/Kayaks

 Length: 2-3 hours / approx 6 miles / Map

 Price: Canoes $36 / Kayaks $25 / Tandem Kayaks (subject to availability) $40

 Departure: On the hour from 9am to 3pm weekends and weekdays

 Description: Our most popular trip, you check-in/pay/park at our River Ave livery and we depart via shuttle/bus to the drop-in UP RIVER at our Rusty Oar property for a 2-3 hour float back to the River Ave livery.